Nu Skin Enterprises (NYSE:NUS) Updates Q2 2022 Earnings Guidance

-Nu Skin Enterprises (NYSE:NUS – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.75-$0.85 for the period, compared to the consensus earnings per share estimate of $1.19.
+Nu Skin Enterprises (NYSE:NUS – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $0.75-$0.85 for the period, compared to the consensus estimate of $1.19.
 The company issued revenue guidance of $590.00 million-$620.00 million, compared to the consensus revenue estimate of $695.59 million.Nu Skin Enterprises also updated its FY 2022 guidance to $3.60-$3.90 EPS.

 Nu Skin Enterprises (NYSE:NUS – Get Rating) last released its quarterly earnings results on Wednesday, May 4th.
-The company reported $0.76 EPS for the quarter, beating analysts’ consensus estimates of $0.72 by $0.04.
-The business had revenue of $604.90 million during the quarter, compared to analyst estimates of $579.70 million.
-Nu Skin Enterprises had a return on equity of 22.05% and a net margin of 5.28%.
-Nu Skin Enterprises’s quarterly revenue was down 10.7% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $0.91 EPS.
-On average, research analysts expect that Nu Skin Enterprises will post 3.78 EPS for the current year.
+The company reported $0.76 EPS for the quarter, beating the consensus estimate of $0.72 by $0.04.
+The firm had revenue of $604.90 million for the quarter, compared to analyst estimates of $579.70 million.
+Nu Skin Enterprises had a net margin of 5.28% and a return on equity of 22.05%.
+The business’s revenue for the quarter was down 10.7% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.91 EPS.
+As a group, equities analysts forecast that Nu Skin Enterprises will post 3.8 EPS for the current fiscal year.

-Several brokerages have commented on NUS.
-StockNews.com upgraded Nu Skin Enterprises from a hold rating to a buy rating in a research note on Thursday.
-TheStreet cut Nu Skin Enterprises from a b rating to a c+ rating in a report on Friday, February 18th.
-Zacks Investment Research raised Nu Skin Enterprises from a hold rating to a strong-buy rating and set a $57.00 price objective on the stock in a report on Tuesday, March 29th.
-Jefferies Financial Group raised their price objective on Nu Skin Enterprises from $61.00 to $75.00 in a report on Thursday, February 17th.
-Finally, DA Davidson raised their price objective on Nu Skin Enterprises from $47.00 to $50.00 and gave the company a neutral rating in a report on Thursday, February 17th.
-Two investment analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $60.60.
+A number of brokerages have recently commented on NUS.
+StockNews.com cut shares of Nu Skin Enterprises from a buy rating to a hold rating in a report on Friday.
+Jefferies Financial Group raised their target price on shares of Nu Skin Enterprises from $61.00 to $75.00 in a research report on Thursday, February 17th.
+Zacks Investment Research raised shares of Nu Skin Enterprises from a hold rating to a strong-buy rating and set a $57.00 price target on the stock in a research note on Tuesday, March 29th.
+DA Davidson raised their target price on shares of Nu Skin Enterprises from $47.00 to $50.00 and gave the company a neutral rating in a research note on Thursday, February 17th.
+Finally, TheStreet lowered shares of Nu Skin Enterprises from a b rating to a c+ rating in a report on Friday, February 18th.
+Three investment analysts have rated the stock with a hold rating, one has given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Buy and an average price target of $60.60.

-In other Nu Skin Enterprises news, CEO Ryan S. Napierski sold 25,000 shares of the business’s stock in a transaction dated Friday, February 25th.
-The stock was sold at an average price of $47.40, for a total transaction of $1,185,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Andrew D. Lipman sold 1,000 shares of the business’s stock in a transaction dated Friday, April 22nd.
-The shares were sold at an average price of $47.72, for a total value of $47,720.00.
-Following the sale, the director now directly owns 71,214 shares of the company’s stock, valued at approximately $3,398,332.08.
+In other news, CEO Ryan S. Napierski sold 25,000 shares of the company’s stock in a transaction on Friday, February 25th.
+The shares were sold at an average price of $47.40, for a total value of $1,185,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, Director Andrew D. Lipman sold 1,000 shares of the company’s stock in a transaction on Tuesday, February 22nd.
+The stock was sold at an average price of $53.27, for a total transaction of $53,270.00.
 The disclosure for this sale can be found here.
-Insiders sold 28,000 shares of company stock valued at $1,333,390 in the last 90 days.
-Company insiders own 2.80% of the company’s stock.
+Insiders have sold 28,000 shares of company stock valued at $1,333,390 over the last three months.
+Insiders own 2.80% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-The Manufacturers Life Insurance Company boosted its stake in shares of Nu Skin Enterprises by 423.3% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 430,185 shares of the company’s stock worth $21,832,000 after acquiring an additional 347,985 shares during the period.
-Parametric Portfolio Associates LLC boosted its stake in shares of Nu Skin Enterprises by 4.6% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 386,623 shares of the company’s stock worth $19,621,000 after acquiring an additional 17,073 shares during the period.
-Morgan Stanley lifted its position in shares of Nu Skin Enterprises by 1.9% in the second quarter.
-Morgan Stanley now owns 360,382 shares of the company’s stock worth $20,415,000 after buying an additional 6,652 shares in the last quarter.
-Allianz Asset Management GmbH lifted its position in shares of Nu Skin Enterprises by 42.8% in the fourth quarter.
-Allianz Asset Management GmbH now owns 225,878 shares of the company’s stock worth $11,463,000 after buying an additional 67,710 shares in the last quarter.
-Finally, Deutsche Bank AG lifted its position in shares of Nu Skin Enterprises by 147.7% in the fourth quarter.
-Deutsche Bank AG now owns 80,647 shares of the company’s stock worth $4,093,000 after buying an additional 48,091 shares in the last quarter.
-93.79% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Janus Henderson Group PLC bought a new position in shares of Nu Skin Enterprises during the third quarter valued at approximately $208,000.
+AlphaCrest Capital Management LLC bought a new position in shares of Nu Skin Enterprises during the first quarter valued at approximately $336,000.
+Engineers Gate Manager LP bought a new position in shares of Nu Skin Enterprises during the first quarter valued at approximately $361,000.
+Panagora Asset Management Inc. bought a new position in shares of Nu Skin Enterprises during the first quarter valued at approximately $385,000.
+Finally, Hsbc Holdings PLC increased its stake in shares of Nu Skin Enterprises by 65.5% during the first quarter.
+Hsbc Holdings PLC now owns 8,207 shares of the company’s stock valued at $393,000 after purchasing an additional 3,247 shares in the last quarter.
+93.79% of the stock is owned by institutional investors and hedge funds.

 Nu Skin Enterprises Company Profile (Get Rating)